cmoffroad/osmand-outdoor-explorer-plugin/README.md

 ## Documentation

 Notes:
-- `Unconfirmed`: based on satellite imagery, may be inaccurate, abandoned or inexisting.
+- `Unconfirmed`: based on satellite imagery, may not exists nor be accurate.
 - `Confirmed`: verified on the ground using a GPS trace.
 - `surface=paved`: support custom tag values `paved`, `asphalt`, `chipseal`, `concrete`, `concrete:plates`, `concrete:lanes`, `paving_stones`
 - `surface=unpaved`: support all other surface tag values